2002 North Carolina Senate election: District 37

 The new 37th district overlaps with much of the former 40th district.
 Incumbent Democrat Dan Clodfelter, who has represented the 40th district since 1999, was re-elected here.

 District 38

 The new 38th district overlaps with much of the former 33rd district.
 Incumbent Democrat Charlie Dannelly, who has represented the 38th district since 1995, was re-elected here.

 District 39

 The new 39th district overlaps with much of the former 35th district.
 Incumbent Republican Bob Rucho, who has represented the 35th district since 1997, was re-elected here.

 District 40

 The new 40th district overlaps with much of the former 34th district.
-Incumbent Democrat T. L. Odom, who has represented the 40th district since 1989, lost re-election here to Republican Robert Pittenger.
+Incumbent Democrat T. L. "Fountain" Odom, who has represented the 40th district since 1989, lost re-election here to Republican Robert Pittenger.

 District 41

 The new 41st district includes all of Alexander and Iredell counties and had no incumbent.
-Republican R. B. Sloan, Jr. won the open seat.
+Republican R. B. Sloan Jr. won the open seat.